 We are looking for anyone willing to provide flowers/plants for our Easter Garden on our altar for Easter Sunday, March 31st.
 The flower/plants can be brought to the church after the Good Friday Service.
 Please no Easter lilies because many have issues with their strong odor.

-*OPENING HYMN: Breathe On Me, Breathe of God
+Breathe On Me, Breathe of God

-420

-OPENING PRAYER

-Lord, we know Easter is coming soon and while we anxiously wait to celebrate your triumphant victory over sin and death, there are still difficult days between now and then.
+420 Lord, we know Easter is coming soon and while we anxiously wait to celebrate your triumphant victory over sin and death, there are still difficult days between now and then.
 And try as we might, we cannot comprehend love and mercy so great as this.
 There is nothing perfect about us, yet you beckon us with hands that soon will be scarred by betrayal, greed, selfishness, pettiness, pride and apathy.
 You see us and our imperfections with compassionate and patient eyes as we struggle to rid our lives of all the worldly things that distort, distract, and entangle us.
 As the cross looms ahead, our eyes and our focus are on you and you alone for our redemption and salvation.
-AMEN

-PRAYER OF CONFESSION

 Compassionate Lord, forgive us when we falter on this Lenten pathway; when the road ahead seems too uncertain and we are afraid.
 We admit that following Jesus is not an easy task.
 Jesus requires us to be willing to make the ultimate commitment of our whole lives and we hesitate and hold back.
 Draw us back to you, Lord.
 Give us confidence and courage to face the future with hope.
 Let us place our trust in you that the message of peace and mercy you have given to us through Jesus Christ may be offered to others through our own witness to your healing mercy.
 In Jesus’ Name, we pray.

 AMEN